klameer/intellisolve.co.uk_3/README.md

 VBA also allows you to write your own Excel functions.
 There are 500+ functions in Excel.
 If these are not enough, you can write your own.

 ## Python Automation

-This is where things get more interesting.
+Python is a general purpose programming language that has many applications from processing data to making your own games.
+U This is where things get more interesting.
 You can go beyond Excel with Python.

 Pattern matching.
 Read a large body of text very quickly and extract out the information you need with powerful language processing tools.